The system of partial differential equations for the $C_{_0}$ function: Introduction

 The discovery of the Higgs particle in the Large Hadron Collider (LHC) implies the great success of the standard model (SM)\cite{CMS2012,ATLAS2012}.
 With the increasing of luminosity of the collider, one of the targets for particle physics now is to test the SM precisely and to search for new physics (NP) beyond the SM\cite{CEPC-SPPC,ILC,HI-LHC}.

-How to evaluate the Feynman/scalar integrals exactly is an open problem to predict the electroweak observables precisely in the SM.
+How to evaluate the scalar integrals exactly is an open problem to predict the electroweak observables precisely in the SM.
 The author of literature~\cite{V.A.Smirnov2012} presents several methods to evaluate those scalar integrals.
 Nevertheless each method mentioned in this literature has its blemishes since it can only be applied to the Feynman diagrams with special topology and kinematic invariants.

 In dimensional regularization, any scalar integral can be expanded around $\varepsilon=0$, here the time-space dimension $D=4-2\varepsilon$.
-For example, the scalar integral of the one-loop vertex diagram is expanded as
+For example, the one-loop three-point function $C_{_0}$ is expanded as

-around $D=4$, where the well-known result of $C_{_{0}}^{(0)}$ is presented in the literature\cite{tHooft1979}.
-However, evaluating $C_{_0}^{(i)}$ precisely is also indispensable to obtain high order radiative corrections to the amplitude self-consistently when the virtual interactions originate from the counter terms\cite{Collins1984}.
-In addition, the vector and tensor coefficients $C_{_i}$, $C_{_{00}}$, $C_{_{ij}}$, $(i,\;j=1,\;2)$ can be expressed by the scalar integrals $A_{_0}$, $B_{_0}$ and $C_{_0}$ functions, respectively.
+around $D=4$, and the well-known result of $C_{_{0}}^{(0)}$ is presented in the literature\cite{tHooft1979}.
+However, evaluating $C_{_0}^{(i)}$ precisely is also necessary to obtain high order radiative corrections to the amplitude self-consistently when the virtual interactions originate from the counter terms\cite{Collins1984}.
+In addition, the vector and tensor coefficients $C_{_i}$, $C_{_{00}}$, $C_{_{ij}}$, $(i,\;j=1,\;2)$ adopted in the paper~\cite{Passarino1979} can be expressed by the one-point function $A_{_0}$, the two-point function $B_{_0}$, and the three-point function $C_{_0}$, respectively.